-The District's instructional and departmental operating budgets were prepared through a Zero-Based Budgeting (ZBB) approach.
+The District optimizes and aligns resources to ensure we meet stated goals and objectives.
+To ensure we have both the fiscal and human capital needed, we use an organizational planning model that causes us to annually review our alignment of strategic goals and finances.
+We build our annual budget based on an organizational structure focused on instruction, human resources, capital improvement, programs and financial sustainability.
+We use our growth data to determine if the way we are allocating resources is having the impact we expect.
+The District's instructional and departmental operating budgets are prepared through a Zero-Based Budgeting (ZBB) approach.
 This approach helps ensure that the budget is developed to align with priorities for instructional practices and organizational needs.
 The ZBB approach is built on needs and priorities rather than on historical spending trends.
 The ZBB process is about creating accountability for what the District spends and transparency of the decisions for where the District spends.

-Proposed 2020-2021 total expenditures, including normal debt service payments and business-type activities, total \$67.2 million.
-Projected total revenues, inclusive of business-type and debt service, of \$69.5 million will result in a surplus of \$2.3 million, which will incrase the overall fund balance to \$33.3 million.
+Proposed 2021-2022 total expenditures including normal debt service payments, business-type activities, and extraordinary items total \$68.5 million.
+Projected total revenues, inclusive of business-type, debt service, and extraordinary items of \$70.7 million will result in a surplus \$2.2 million and grow the overall fund balance to \$37.5 million.
 Because many of the revenues and expenditures included in the total budget are restricted for specific purposes, the operating budget more clearly reflects the District's expected results of operations.